 - 1. Understand the basic principles of the Radiation Physics including but not limited to Theory of Relativity, Light irradiation as a quantum process, Matter waves, Basics of one-dimensional Quantum mechanics, Tunneling phenomena, main ideas of Nuclear Physics, Nuclear Radiation and nuclear physics applications. - 2.
 Students will build on the critical thinking and reasoning, and will be able to apply their new skills for problem solving. - 3.
 Learners will develop a comprehension of the current basis of broad knowledge in Radiation physics and relevant part of Modern Physics. - 4.
 Students will understand the intuitive ideas and mathematical descriptions of the Quantum processes of electro magnetic wave irradiation. - 5.
 They will be aware about the problems confronting modern Radiation Physics. - 6.
 Students will know how to use interactive methods and Internet for their independent learning in the field of "Radiation Physics." - 7.
-Learners will be trained to prepare and make a scientific presentation. - Lecture: TTh 09:30-10:45, Room 109 Lewis Hall - ❖ Office: Room 207 Lewis Hall; Email: iostrov@phy.olemiss.edu - ❖ Office Hours: MWTh 3:00 4:00 p.m.
-(207 Lewis Hall) - Text: Modern Physics, by R.A.
+Learners will be trained to prepare and make a scientific presentation. - Lecture: TTh 09:30-10:45, Room 109 Lewis Hall - Office: Room 207 Lewis Hall; Email: iostrov@phy.olemiss.edu - ♦ Office Hours: M,Th,F 4:00 5:00 p.m.
+(207 Lewis Hall) + by appointment. - Text: Modern Physics, by R.A.
 Serway, C.J.
 Moses and C.A.
 Moyer, 3rd edition.

-We will cover Chapters 1 - 7, 13, 14.

-PLEASE, READ THE BOOK
+We will cover Chapters 1 - 7, 13, 14. \rightarrow PLEASE, READ THE BOOK